-Chipola Junior College participates in a full program of inter-scholastic sports, including football, basketball, and baseball.
+Chipola Junior College participates in inter-scholastic sports, including basketball, and baseball.
 Its teams in former years have provided successful seasons in these sports, and a good schedule of games with colleges in Florida, Alabama and Georgia has been arranged.
 Students are urged to take part in Varsity sports, and it is the insistent wish of the Administration that a high level of sportsmanship be maintained at all times.